thegamecracks/berconpy/README.md

 ## Features

 - Easy to use event-based interface
-- Automatic recovery from network loss
+- Automatic network loss recovery
 - Included extension for using Arma-related commands

 ## Basic Usage